List of postage stamps of India

-Stamps produced in British India
+Stamps produced before independent India

+The Mughal India utilized a communication system called “dawk” or “dak,” which employed horse runners for swift deliveries and foot runners for shorter distances.
+However, a more formal postal system in India began under the East India Company.
+In the 1720s, the Company established a postal service mainly for internal communication.
+Governor-General Robert Clive initiated a regular postal system in 1766, and in 1774, Warren Hastings founded the first General Post Office (GPO) in Calcutta.
+This was followed by the establishment of the Madras GPO in 1786 and the Bombay GPO in 1794.

+The Post Office Act of 1837 granted the government the exclusive right to transport letters within the East India Company’s territories.
+In 1852, India became the first Asian country to issue its own postage stamps with the introduction of the “Scinde Dawk” in the Sindh district, a circular stamp created as part of postal reforms led by Sir Bartle Frere.
+Before this, postage was paid by the recipient, who could refuse delivery.
+The Scinde Dawk, valued at half an anna, featured the East India Company’s Merchant’s Mark with a heart-shaped motif divided into three sections, each containing the letters “EIC,” and the value inscribed below.
+The outer ring bore the inscription “Scinde district dawk.”
+Uniform postage rates were introduced nationwide in 1854.
+In 1854, British India issued its first nationwide postal stamps featuring the portrait of Queen Victoria.

-Though British rule in India began effectively in the mid-eighteenth century i.e.1860s, the first adhesive stamp was issued in 1852, 12 years after the first Penny Black was issued in England.
+Though British rule in India began effectively in the mid-nineteenth century i.e.1860s, the first adhesive stamp was issued in 1852, 12 years after the first Penny Black was issued in England.
 This was the Scinde Dawk.
 It was followed by the East India company lithographed issues and a long series of engraved stamps portraying Queen Victoria, King Edward VII, King George V, and King George VI.

 Stamps produced in independent India

-India's independence saw the postal department issue its first stamp on 21 Nov 1947 depicting the Indian flag.
+India's independence saw the postal department issue its first stamp on 21 November 1947 depicting the Indian flag.
 The Dominion of India issued stamps from 1947 to 1949 with the caption of INDIA POSTAGE.
 In 1950, India became a republic and the first stamps of India as a republic were a series of four issued on that very day.
 The stamp issues continued to be in Annas (abbreviated as "As") until 1957, when the Indian rupee was decimalised: the rupee was divided into 100 naye paise (Hindi for "new paise").
 In 1964, the initial "naye" was dropped.
 This change in currency is faithfully reflected in the denomination of the stamps of the time.
 The initial stamps were commemorative or special issues.
 In 1949 the first definitive "Archeological" series of 16 values was issued.

-Types of Postal Stamps
+Types of postal stamps

 There are six types postal stamps are in circulation in India: